PCI Express wireless cards are built for those who don’t have a wired connection and but still want a good internet speed.

 This is mostly with USB 2.0 adapters with USB 3.0 adapters beginning to close the gap.

-While using a wired connection is always ideal, If there is no other option than using a PCI-E card is the next best choice.
+While using a wired connection is always ideal, If there is no other option using a PCI-E card is the next best choice.

 The first thing that is noticeable about the Archer T8E is the three antennas that attach to it.